 Play 2 Learn Vocabulary App

-This is a nice vocabulary building app if your child is between 3-12.
-It consist of many interactive pictures, each covering a different topic.
+This is a nice vocabulary-building app if your child is between 3-12.
+It consists of many interactive pictures, each covering a different topic.
 In each picture you can tap on the different things, animals and persons to hear the German word spoken by a native speaker.
 If you chose the game version then the picture will turn colorless and you hear a word that you have to find in the picture.
 This is a fun way to test the memory of your child.
 It is a good starter for children over ten but then they might get a bit bored because there is not happening enough interesting for them I would say.

 The first few slides (pictures) come for free.
 The complete app with 54 topic pictures costs £ 2.99.
 The app as a smaller version with 18 topics only cost £ 1.49.